giakoumoglou/synco/README.md

   --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 \
   [your imagenet-folder with train and val folders]
 ```

+This script uses all the default hyper-parameters as described in the [Barlow Twins paper](https://arxiv.org/abs/2103.03230).

 ### Transferring to Object Detection